-Ebola hemorrhagic fever is a severe and often deadly illness that can occur in humans and primates (monkeys, gorillas).
+Ebola hemorrhagic fever is a severe and often deadly illness that can occur in humans and primates (e.g. monkeys, gorillas).

 Ebola hemorrhagic fever has made worldwide news because of its destructive potential.

 Ebola hemorrhagic fever (Ebola fever) is caused by a virus belonging to the family called Filoviridae.
 Scientists have identified five types of Ebola virus.
-Three have been reported to cause disease in humans: Ebola-Zaire virus, Ebola-Sudan virus, and Ebola-Ivory Coast virus.
+Four have been reported to cause disease in humans: Ebola-Zaire virus, Ebola-Sudan virus, Ebola-Ivory Coast virus, and Ebola-Bundibugyo.
 The human disease has so far been limited to parts of Africa.